Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/dev-tools/xr-web-editor.md

 3. Click on the app in the list of apps (i.e. the one you just created) to enter it.
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/inside_the_app.jpg')} height="100%" padding="0.5rem"/>

 4. Click the **Create project** button or right-top menu to create our first XR-Project.
-You will see the following screen, at this moment we have to select the UDM category to create.
+You will see the following screen, at this moment we have to select the XR Web Editor category to create.
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/create_udm_project_1.jpg')} height="100%" padding="0.5rem"/>
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/create_udm_project_2.jpg')} height="100%" padding="0.5rem"/>
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/create_udm_project_3.jpg')} height="100%" padding="0.5rem"/>
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/create_udm_project_4.jpg')} height="100%" padding="0.5rem"/>
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/udm_project_detail.jpg')} height="100%" padding="0.5rem"/>

-5. Now our UDM project has been created.
+5. Now our XR Web Editor project has been created.
 But it is not yet ready for use and needs further setup.
 In the first place, we need click on the **XR Editor** tab item to enter the XRMOD Cloud Editor.
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/udm_further_setip.jpg')} height="100%" padding="0.5rem"/>
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/empty_project.jpg')} height="100%" padding="0.5rem"/>

-6. A newly created UDM project will prompt you to upload your own 3D model since it is not initially set up with a 3D model.
+6. A newly created XR Web Editor project will prompt you to upload your own 3D model since it is not initially set up with a 3D model.
 Of course we also consider that creators may not have 3D models, so we provide over a million 3D models for you to use.
 If you use the public library model, here you click **Cancel** to go to the Editor home page.
 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/empty_project.jpg')} height="100%" padding="0.5rem"/>

 7. Open our Resources panel via the **Library** menu bar at the top of the Editor.
 The default opening panel selects your private 3D model page, you can click Private and Public to switch between them.